SwirlNetworks/swirl-sdk-ios/README.md

 ---

 # Swirl Proximity Framework
 The Swirl platform is designed as a complete proximity platform detecting a variety of proximity signals like geofence, wifi and beacons and managing presence tracking, notification and content delivery.
-The Swirl SDK is a component of this system which enables signal detection on mobile devices.
+The Swirl framework is a component of this system which enables signal detection and content delivery on mobile devices.

 ![](./docs/images/sdk3-overview.png)